 Vacuum from top to bottom as well – if you prefer you can vacuum the dust up as well before adding a final polish to surfaces.

-Vacuum under sofa cushions and vacuum mattresses, and move ALL furniture out of its normal place (as long as its safe to do so of course) and vacuum behind it, as theres always so much dust its crazy!
+- Move ALL furniture out of its normal place (as long as its safe to do so of course) and vacuum behind it, as theres always so much dust there that can easily be missed.

-Finish off with a flair!
+Step #12 – Finish with a flair!

 So – you can walk out of the room knowing that its clean from top to bottom and all the hidden areas have also been tackled.

-Job done – well – nearly!
+Job well done – well – almost!